 Psoriasis.
 This is a common condition in which new skin cells are produced too rapidly, leading to thickened, scaly patches of inflamed and red skin on various parts of the body.
 On the vulva, skin surfaces are usually too moist for dry scaling, so psoriasis is more likely to appear in the form of pink patches with defined edges.
 It most commonly affects the labia majora.
 If the skin cracks open, infection may result.

-You may have treated psoriasis outbreaks elsewhere on your body with remedies containing coal tar, vitamin D, or anthralin.
-Do not apply these products to the vulva, as their harshness can worsen your symptoms.
+You may have treated psoriasis outbreaks elsewhere on your body with remedies that may be too harsh to be used on the vulva.
 Your clinician may prescribe a topical steroid cream or ointment.
-If splits in the skin have opened the way for infection, an anti-yeast or antibiotic component may be added.

 Gentle vulvar care